illuhad/hipCPU/README.md

 ## Extensions

-There are a couple of things available in hipCPU that are unavailable in regular SYCL:
+There are a couple of things available in hipCPU that are unavailable in regular HIP:
 * hipCPU defines the `__HIPCPU__` macro.
 This can be used by your code to check if regular HIP or hipCPU is used.
 * `hipLaunchTask(function, stream, args...)` can be used to execute `function(args...)` in the given stream as single, unparallelized task.
 This does not follow the HIP kernel execution model anymore, and anything related to it is unavailable: `hipThreadIdx_*`, `hipBlockDim_*`, shared memory etc. `hipLaunchTask` is particularly useful if you want to use HIP streams as some sort of thread pool or want to have your own OpenMP parallelization scheme in your task.
 * `hipMallocManaged()` is supported in analogy to `cudaMallocManaged()`